Do Go On - 425 - The WWI Christmas Truce

 Well, they didn't get it.

-Anyway, inside they also had tobacco and cigarettes,
+Inside, they also had tobacco and cigarettes.

-matches, knitted socks, a pencil, writing paper,
+matches, knitted socks, a pencil, writing paper, razor blades,

-I got lost in the accent there.
+Sorry, got lost in the accent there.

 Honestly, cake.

-We had cake juice.
+They had cake jens.

-Little bit of cake.
+A little bit of cake.

-Famously a good traveling treat.
+Famously, a good travelling treat.

 Yeah.